 (5) The production of a copy of a by-law under the official seal of a community, or of a copy of the Government Gazette purporting to contain a reprint or copy of a by-law, shall in all proceedings be sufficient evidence of the by-law.

-9. Application of by-laws
+9. Where by-laws apply; evidentiary provision

 (1) By-laws made by the council of a community apply only within the boundaries of the community lands of the community but apply to all persons within those boundaries whether members of the community or not.